 In the Auto-Assign Reviewers dropdown, select reviewers from your team to participate in reviews for this stage.

 5. Click + Add New Stage.
 This will begin the setup for your second-round review.
 In the example below, a Custom Review form has been selected.
 When Custom Review is selected, you will have the option to select a pre-made review form that will be available to reviewers assigned in this round.
 You can also click the option to start a New Review Form at the bottom of the Review Form dropdown list.

 6. Click Done.
 Repeat these steps to create as many review stages as needed for your review workflow.

 1. When a submission is received, it will automatically be placed into the first review stage.
 In your Submissions List view, you will see a column for Stage.

 2. Click on the submission title to go to the Submission Details view.
 From this view, there is also an indication of what stage of review the submission is in at the top of the page, next to the current submission status.
 Note: If you are a level 4 or 5 administrator you will be able to change the submission stage with this dropdown.
 If you are a level 1, 2, or 3 reviewer, you will only see the assigned stage that you are required to complete.

-You can also change the submission review stage from the Submissions List view by selecting checkboxes next to any submissions for which you want to change the review stage, then clicking on the Stage button at the top left of the Submissions List, and making your selection there.
+You can also change the submission review stage from the Submissions List view by selecting checkboxes next to the submissions, then clicking on the Stage button at the top left of the Submissions List, and making your selection there.

 Voting, Reviewing, and Reading Scores